 However, even in the absence of such transparency, it is unlikely that a co-operative would be held liable for damages suffered by a member due to involuntary exposure to second-hand smoke infiltrating his or her unit.
 Nonetheless, a transparency strategy would add protection to the co-operative.

 Some housing co-ops in Ontario were developed under provincial housing programs and follow operating rules in the Social Housing Reform Act, including those pertaining to waiting lists.
-See our legal opinion in the landlord section for more information on no-smoking policies in subsidized housing and waiting lists.

 In the absence of a housing co-operative coming within the terms of the Social Housing Reform Act, 2000, there is no legal requirement for handling waiting lists to become a co-operative member and occupy a member unit.